 What is an FHA Loan or FHA Mortgage?

-FHA loans are federally assisted mortgages that insured by the FHA (Federal Housing Administration).
+FHA loans are federally assisted mortgages that are insured by the FHA (Federal Housing Administration).
 FHA loans allow borrowers who have low down payment needs to qualify for a mortgage and purchase a home.
 We can help you to qualify for an FHA loan even if you have low credit scores.

-FHA Mortgage Benefits – Why are they awesome?!
+FHA Mortgage Benefits – Why are FHA loans better?

 - FHA mortgages allow for low credit scores.